-CDC's superb natural buoyancy allows it to float beautifully without the need of artificial floatants.
+CDC's superb natural buoyancy allows these trout fishing flies to float beautifully without the need of artificial floatants.
 It is fabulously softly wispy and subtle; an ideal tying material that is delicate and insect like.

 View 66 more cdc cul-de-canard dry flies for sale

-Hopper patterns offer real versatility as nymph emerger, dry fly and terrestrials, all tied with mobile tempting 'legs'.
+Hopper patterns offer real versatility as nymph emerger, dry fly and terrestrials, all tied with mobile tempting knotted legs.

 Many Daddy Longlegs or Crane Flies are on the water from June to early October.
-This fly makes a decent mouthful and will often tempt when small traditional pattern are ignored.
+This fishing fly makes a decent mouthful and will often tempt when small traditional fishing patterns are ignored.

-Created for surface fly fishing they also work extremely well as a wet fly on an intermediate or sinking line when fishing larger still waters or reservoirs.
+Created for surface fly fishing they also work extremely well as a wet fly on an intermediate or sinking line when fishing larger still waters or reservoirs for trout.

 View 69 more daddies & hoppers dry flies for sale